oracle-livelabs/em-omc/enterprise-manager/emcc/em-dblm-update-compliance/em-dblm-update-compliance.md

     ![Latest Configuration](images/navigate-results.png  " ")

-25. You will see the **Compliance Results** page, and the number of violations reduced from **97 to 96**.
+25. You will be directed to the **Compliance Results** page, where you will notice a reduction in violations from **97 to 96**.

     ![Compliance Results](images/cis-compliance-violation-results.png " ")

     Click on Compliance Standards **Oracle 19c Database CIS 1.1.0** Results.

-26. You will see **Compliance Standards Results** in details.
+26. You will see the details of the **Compliance Standards Results**.

-    Verify the selected violation **Ensure 'DBA' Is Revoked from Unauthorized 'GRANTEE'**.
+    Verify the selected violation: **Ensure that 'DBA' is revoked from unauthorized 'GRANTEE'**.

-    The violation is "0".
+    The violation count is currently "0".

     ![Compliance Results](images/cis-pdb-compliance-remeidiated.png  " ")

-    "No data to display" appears when you click on **Violations Events tab**.
+    "No data to display" appears when you click on the **Violations Events tab**.

     ![Compliance Results](images/cis-pdb-no-data.png  " ")